Progress on Quantum Discord of Two Qubit states: Optimization and Upper Bound: INTRODUCTION

 The optimization procedure involved in the calculation of quantum discord prevents one to write an analytical expression for quantum discord even for simple two-qubit systems.
 Quantum discord is analytically computed only for a few families of states including the Bell-diagonal states \cite{LuoPRA2008,LangPRL2010}, two-qubit $X$ states \cite{AliPRA2010,ChenPRA2011}, two-qubit rank-2 states \cite{ShiJPA2011}, a class of rank-2 states of $4\otimes 2$ systems \cite{CenPRA2011}, and Gaussian states of the continuous variable systems \cite{AdessoPRL2010}.
 Moreover, based on the optimization of the conditional entropy, an algorithm to calculate the quantum discord of the two-qubit states is presented in \cite{GirolamiPRA2011}.
 It is also important to have some computable bounds on the quantum discord and some authors have obtained such bounds \cite{XiJPA2011,YuQuant1102.1301}.

 In this paper, we consider two-qubit states and obtain a simple relation for the quantum conditional entropy $S(\rho^{AB}|\{\Pi^B_{k}\})$ as the difference of two Shannon entropies.
-This form of the conditional entropy enables one to calculate its minimum for some classes of two-qubit states, without any minimization procedure.
+This form of the conditional entropy enables one to calculate its minimum for some classes of two-qubit states such as Bell-diagonal states \cite{LuoPRA2008} and a three-parameter subclass of X states \cite{AliPRA2010,ChenPRA2011}, without any minimization procedure.
+Although, the quantum discord of these states is already obtained analytically, but the presented form for the conditional entropy enables one to obtain the previous results in a much simpler manner.
 An analytical progress in the minimization of the conditional entropy of a general two-qubit state is also presented.
-Moreover, we obtain a tight upper bound on the quantum discord of an arbitrary two-qubit state and show that such obtained upper bound satisfy the stationary conditions of the conditional entropy, when we restrict the measurement direction to a special subspace of $\mathbb{R}^3$.
+Our algorithm presents a necessary and sufficient condition for a measurement to be the stationary measurement for the conditional entropy.
+The presented condition is, to the best of our knowledg, more efficient relative to the earlier presented optimization algorithms.
+Moreover, we obtain a computable tight upper bound on the quantum discord of an arbitrary two-qubit state.
+We also present sufficient conditions under which the upper bound is tigh, and exemplify this bound for a two-parameter class of states and show that the bound may be tight even in the absence of such sufficient conditions.

 The paper is organized as follows.
 In section II, we consider a general two-qubit system and present a simple relation for the quantum conditional entropy.
-In this section, we also evaluate the quantum discord for some classes of states, and present a tight upper bound on the discord of a general two-qubit state.
-Section III is devoted to the optimization procedure.
+In this section, we also evaluate the quantum discord for some classes of states.
+In section III, we present a tight upper bound on the discord of a general two-qubit state.
+Section IV is devoted to the optimization procedure.
 An analytical conditions under which the conditional entropy is stationary is presented in this section.
-The paper is concluded in section IV with a brief discussion.
+The paper is concluded in section V with a brief discussion.